 What are the best ghost movies?
-It’s time to honour cinema’s dearly departed by looking over the greatest ghoulish offerings of all time.
-That’s right, we here at The Digital Fix have our Ouija boards at the ready and have summoned the top ghoulish picks that this horror movie sub-genre has to offer.
+It’s time to honor cinema’s dearly departed by looking over the greatest ghoulish offerings of all time.
+That’s right, we here at The Digital Fix have our Ouija boards at the ready and have summoned the top ghoulish picks that this horror sub-genre has to offer.

-The Sixth Sense (1999)
+1. The Sixth Sense (1999)

 A supernatural psychological thriller, the movie is horrifying, sports some amazing writing, gorgeous cinematography, and has one of the most famous twist endings ever.
-The Sixth Sense follows a child psychologist (Bruce Willis) who’s trying to atone for his past by helping a young boy (Haley Joel Osment), with the uncanny ability to see dead people.
+The Sixth Sense follows a child psychologist (Bruce Willis) who’s trying to atone for his past by helping a young boy (Haley Joel Osment) with the uncanny ability to see dead people.

 The Oscar-nominated movie is packed with supernatural spirits and shows how your past can haunt you in more ways than one.
 As the story unfolds, we see the downward spiral of all the characters, who become consumed with an overwhelming sense of loss and regret.
-If you are looking for a fright, some top-tier acting, or just a great ghost story in general, The Sixth Sense is a must-watch.
+If you’re looking for a fright, some top-tier acting, or just a great ghost story in general, The Sixth Sense is a must-watch.

-The Innocents (1961)
+2. The Innocents (1961)

 Based on the 1898 novella, The Turn of the Screw, The Innocents is one of the best psychological horrors you can watch.
-It perfectly embodies the saying, “your mind is just playing tricks on you”, showing us a haunting, without ever telling us if what we are seeing is real or if it is all just simply in the main character’s imagination.
+It perfectly embodies the saying, “your mind is just playing tricks on you”, showing us a haunting, without ever telling us if what we are seeing is real or if it’s all just simply in the main character’s imagination.

 The Innocents follows a Miss Gidden (Deborah Kerr), a governess who becomes convinced the two children she’s been charged with looking after are actually possessed by nefarious spirits.

+By constantly making us question Gidden’s sanity, tension is built up to the extreme, and perfectly crafted ambiguity keeps you engaged throughout the entire film.
 The Innocents is an incredibly clever ghost movie that does an excellent job at putting you in Gidden’s shoes, making you question your own perceptions of the supernatural while also dragging you into a chilling mystery.

-Directed by Tobe Hooper (The Texas Chain Saw Massacre) and produced by Steven Spielberg, you can’t talk about Hollywood hauntings without mentioning the spooky American classic Poltergeist.
+Directed by Tobe Hooper (The Texas Chain Saw Massacre) and produced by Steven Spielberg, you can’t talk about Hollywood hauntings without mentioning the spooky American classic, Poltergeist.

-With its eerie atmosphere and fun story, the film was nominated for three Academy Awards in the year of its release, and to this day, the movie still has one of the creepiest doll scenes we have ever seen — sorry Annabelle, but you just can’t beat possessed clowns.
+With its eerie atmosphere and fun story, the film was nominated for three Academy Awards in the year of its release, and to this day, the movie still has one of the creepiest doll scenes we have ever seen — sorry, Annabelle, but you just can’t beat possessed clowns.